-Before the cleaning method is decided upon, the construction, use, condition and amount of dirt is looked at.
+Before the cleaning method is decided upon in doing professional carpet cleaning, the construction, use, condition and amount of dirt is looked at.
 This information is used to best decide on the most appropriate method to be used in cleaning and how to best implement the method chosen.
 Because of the results that steam cleaning provides, this becomes the default process that is used.
 For more information, this can be found in our Steam vs Dry Carpet Cleaning article.

 When cleaning, there are principles, which can only be gained through effective training of technicians, not through experience alone, to be employed during the cleaning process which make it effective.
 If adherence to these principles are ignored, the effectiveness of the cleaning can be greatly compromised.
 This article will give you an idea of what any carpet cleaner should be doing while cleaning your carpets as well what you can and should be doing to make sure you get the best results from the process.

-The main and overreaching principles of the cleaning process are included below to give you an idea of what is going on when your carpets are being cleaned by a trained professional.
+The main and overreaching principles of the professional carpet cleaning process are included below to give you an idea of what is going on when your carpets are being cleaned by a trained professional.

 Point One: Dry Dirt Removal